 how to use this Messaging Guide

-Starting one-on-one conversations to inspire deeper thinking on a politically polarizing topic, address common concerns and misconceptions, and identify shared values.
+Start one-on-one conversations to inspire deeper thinking on a politically polarizing topic, address common concerns and misconceptions, and identify shared values.

-Communicating with local decision makers, like library and school board members, town council members, or state legislators.
+Communicate with local decision makers, like library and school board members, town council members, or state legislators.

-Writing op-eds or letters to the editor of local news publications.
+Write public content like social media posts, op-eds or letters to the editor of local news publications.

 Join The Fight Against Censorship And Defend The Freedom To Read.